anac98/ShopMe/GROUP17README.md

 Implementation Contributions:
 Joanna Wu: 33%
-- Laid out the whole storyboard
+- Worked on functionality of storing shopping lists
-- Started working on the shopping list function
+- Connected everything with Firebase database

-Amit Nacson: 33%
+Amit Nacson: 27%
-- Created the map function
+- Worked on the preferences
-- Created the search function
+- Researched the product search function

-Josh Ke: 33%
+Josh Ke: 40%
-- Created the Login screen
+- Store screen
-- Implemented Firebase (with CocoaPods)
+- Department screen

 Grading Level:
 Same grade for all members.

 Differences:
-We need to finish the shopping list function.
-To make up for that, we created the map and search function.
+We need to finish the price comparison function.
+To make up for that, we created the store and department lists.

 Special Instructions:
 None